wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/explore-data-in-r.md

 In addition to running reports, you can also create individual analysis.

 The `collaboration_summary()` function generates a stacked bar plot summarizing the email and meeting hours by an HR attribute you specify.
-If no HR attribute is specified, "organization" will be used by default:
+If no HR attribute is specified, "Organization" will be used by default:

 ```R
 sq_data %>% collaboration_summary()